Can Anxiety Cause High Blood Pressure?

 Medically reviewed by Andrea Brant, LMHC

 When you think of stress, two things may come to mind: anxiety and blood pressure.
-But how do these two things relate to stress?
-Do they relate to each other?
+But how do anxiety and high blood pressure relate to stress?
+Do these two things relate to each other?
 Research suggests that there may be an association between anxiety and blood pressure, but before we talk about how anxiety and blood pressure are related, it makes sense to look at them both individually.

 Anxiety can be harmful to your health